leifliddy/mount-asahi-image/README.md

 # or if already decompressed
 ./script-asahi-img.sh fedora-39-minimal-202311241600.raw
 ```
-This will create a directory named `mnt_image` in the current directory -- and will mount the image to that directory
+This will create a directory named `mnt_image` within the current directory -- and will mount the image to that directory

 **Chroot into the image:**
 Once the image is mounted -- you can chroot into it with: